PrasannaKumarChalla/Euler/README.md

-# Swift implementation of project Euler
+# Swift solutions for project Euler